-Clean and sanitize all food preparation areas All areas should be given a final once-over prior to the end of the shift or class.
+Clean and sanitize all food preparation areas immediately after use.
+All areas should be given a final once-over prior to the end of the shift.

 Be vigilant and report any telltale warning signs of pest infestations (such as droppings, egg casings, strong odors, nests, potential entry points, or live animals or insects) to managers immediately so that further action can be taken.

-" ...an IPM Plan in place from a certified pest control company is the best solution to address any and all pest concenrns...
-The Importance of an IPM Plan For kitchen staff, part of the problem is that rodents have increasingly become a bigger nuisance with rodent complaints soaring across the D.C. area.
+The Importance of an IPM Plan

+For dining facility staff, part of the problem is that rodents have increasingly become a bigger nuisance with rodent complaints soaring across the D.C. area.
 Against such a difficult opponent, do-it-yourself methods alone are simply no longer cutting it.
 That is why it's essential to have an Integrated Pest Management (IPM) plan in place before pest pressures arise to ensure the best results.

-Unfortunately for many kitchens, complete pest protection using DIY methods alone can be a difficult or even insurmountable task given the number of potential pests the building faces and the difficulty of finding and sealing off every potential point of entry.
-Having an IPM Plan in place from a certified pest control company is the best solution to address any and all pest concerns kitchen staff could face while creating an avenue to address any problems immediately as they arise.
+Unfortunately for many dining facilities, complete pest protection using DIY methods alone can be a difficult or even insurmountable task given the number of potential pests the building faces and the difficulty of finding and sealing off every potential point of entry.
+Having an IPM Plan in place from a certified pest control company is the best solution to address any and all pest concerns dining hall staff could face while creating an avenue to address any problems immediately as they arise.

 When you contact a pest control company to put an IPM Plan in place, they'll be able to help you:

-- Identify any pest threats that spring up across school grounds - Develop a strategy to eliminate any invasive pests you might be facing - Monitor issues to gauge the effectiveness of current prevention methods - Track and evaluate the effectiveness of treatments
+- Identify any pest threats that spring up across campus - Develop a strategy to eliminate any invasive pests you might be facing - Monitor issues to gauge the effectiveness of current prevention methods - Track and evaluate the effectiveness of treatments